 The subscription economy is here.
 Are you ready?
 Editor’s note: This story is part of our Microsoft-sponsored series on cutting-edge innovation.

 Tien Tzuo is founder and CEO of Zuora, an online subscription billing and payment company.
 Just as the Web rocked the bricks and mortar world of business 15 years ago, the burgeoning subscription economy is forcing today’s enterprises to change how they do business.
 Subscriptions used to be just for newspapers and magazines, but not anymore.

+The first post in the series presents a comprehensive list of issues (available as a downloadable PDF) entrepreneurs should consider when designing a business model.
+Others delve into specific issues; this one provides an overview of customer lifetime value (LTV) and customer acquisition cost (CAC) calculations, and how they are used in startups.
+[Case Study] How a Pay-What-You-Want Pricing Model Can Generate More Revenue.
+Multi-axis Pricing: a key tool for increasing SaaS revenue.
 Scalable pricing is a powerful tool to grow revenue in a SaaS or software business.
 It allows you to capture more of the revenue that your customers are willing to pay, without putting off smaller customers that are not able to pay high prices.
 It also provides a great way to continue to grow revenue from your existing customers.
 This post looks at how to create scalable pricing using multiple pricing axes, and discusses the different types of axes that can be used.